TMJ/TMD Marketing

 How important are physician referrals for TMJ patient acquisition?

-Physician referrals can account for 30-50% of TMJ cases for practices that actively build referral relationships.
+Physician referrals can be a meaningful share of TMJ cases for practices that actively build those relationships.
 Primary care doctors, ENTs, and chiropractors all see TMJ patients but often don't know a local dentist offers treatment.
 A simple one-page referral guide placed in local physician offices can generate steady, high-quality referrals.

 Can I market TMJ treatment as a general dentist, or do I need to be a specialist?